 - Hive - Hive has undergone major version changes from CDH 4.0 to 4.1 and between CDH 4.1 and 4.2.
 (CDH 4.0 had Hive 0.8.0, CDH 4.1 used Hive 0.9.0, and 4.2 or later has 0.10.0).
 This requires you to manually back up and upgrade the Hive metastore database when upgrading between major Hive versions.
 If you are upgrading from a version of CDH 4 prior to CDH 4.2 to a newer CDH 4 version, you must follow the steps for upgrading the metastore included in the upgrade procedures referenced below.

 - Parcels - You can upgrade from an earlier version of CDH 4 to a newer version of CDH 4 using parcels.
-Upgrading using parcels is the recommended way to perform a CDH upgrade — the upgrade wizard handles most of the details of the parcel and configuration upgrades.
+Upgrading using parcels is the recommended way to perform a CDH upgrade—the upgrade wizard handles most of the details of the parcel and configuration upgrades.
 To upgrade to a newer version of CDH 4, see Upgrading CDH 4 Using Parcels for instructions.
-If you have a Cloudera Enterprise Data Hub Edition license, are performing an upgrade between CDH4 versions, and have enabled HDFS High Availability, you may optionally follow the rolling upgrade procedure.
+If you have a Cloudera Enterprise license, are performing an upgrade between CDH 4 versions, and have enabled HDFS High Availability, you can optionally follow the rolling upgrade procedure.

 - Packages - If your current Cloudera Manager-managed clusters were installed using packages, you can elect to upgrade your CDH installation using packages.
 For instructions, see Upgrading CDH 4 Using Packages).